Visiting Banff in July? Here’s All You Need to Know

 Catch Sunrise at Moraine Lake

 It’s not possible to drive to Moraine Lake for sunrise, so if catching the sun rising over the Ten Peaks is on your bucket list, you’ll have to make alternative plans.
-The Moraine Lake Bus Company is a shuttle service that starts as early as 4 a.m. in the summer, bringing people up Moraine Lake Rd to witness a special sunrise.
+The Moraine Lake Bus Company is a shuttle service that starts as early as 4 a.m. in the summer, bringing people up Moraine Lake Road to witness a special sunrise.
+Via Via operates shuttle buses that leave from Banff or Canmore!

 If you want a full tour, Radventures runs an Earlybird Explorer Tour picks guests up in Banff and brings them to Moraine Lake for sunrise.
 They’ll spend two hours at Moraine Lake taking photos and walking the lakeshore before heading to Lake Louise early in the morning before crowds arrive.